luisdiogo2071317/azure-docs.pt-pt/articles/role-based-access-control/custom-roles-powershell.md

 AssignableScopes : {/subscriptions/00000000-0000-0000-0000-000000000000,
                    /subscriptions/11111111-1111-1111-1111-111111111111}

-PS C:\> Get-AzureRmRoleDefinition "Virtual Machine Operator" | Remove-AzureRmRoleDefinition
+PS C:\> Get-AzRoleDefinition "Virtual Machine Operator" | Remove-AzRoleDefinition

 Confirm
 Are you sure you want to remove role definition with name 'Virtual Machine Operator'.